 An update on being outdoors in the Dorset AONB, protecting local communities and contacting the Dorset AONB Team.

-You can find full details of what you are able to do in this new phase of the lockdown on the Government website.
-Further clarification from the government to Frequently Asked Questions are also available.
-Currently, NO OVERNIGHT STAYS away from your main home are permitted.
-This includes all camping and staying in second homes.
+You can find full details of what you are able to do in this phase of the pandemic in accessing green space on Government website.

 Natural England have updated the Countryside Code for how to use outdoor spaces respectfully and safely during these challenging times.
 The Code urges you to ease respect other people and protect the natural environment by: